Healthier Montgomery - Streets & Neighborhoods

 Tips

-Reach out to your local UT Extension office for tips and resources in getting your garden started, or head to your local home and garden store for information and help as well.
+Contact your local UT Extension office for tips and resources in getting your garden started, or head to your local home and garden store for information and help.
 Take pictures of your neighborhood activities and brag on each other.
 We have Health Educators and Austin Peay Health Science Students here to help.
 So feel free to contact us for help at Healthier@mcgtn.net

 Step 4: Organize a Neighborhood Clean-Up day